 You may not always agree with the feedback from your manager, but if you make a concerted effort to implement their suggestions, it will score you major points.

-I know it gives me personal satisfaction to see my team improve and grow, especially in the areas that we have discussed.
+Managers get personal satisfaction when they see their team improve and grow, especially in the areas that they have discussed.

-It was clear that she had only heard the ‘good’ from the review and blocked out the items she needed to work on.
+It is clear to managers that some employees only hear the ‘good’ from the review and blocked out the ‘needs improvement’ items.